Bamboo Learning Debuts iOS Voice-Based Educational App, Joins AWS EdStart Accelerator

 “As a former educator, I know how critical conversational learning is to boost children’s in-context reading and listening comprehension, vocabulary, and narrative skills,” Bamboo Learning chief content officer Irina Fine said in a statement.
 “Bamboo Learning for iOS is the first-ever app to offer children a choice to respond using their voice or touch.
 We’re so excited to make it available today for families to use on iPads and iPhones in over 170 countries.”

 Bamboo Learning has also joined the EdStart startup accelerator run by Amazon Web Services for edtech companies and picked up an unknown amount of new funding from Amazon’s Day One Fund and other investors.
 Bamboo’s co-founders are former Amazon employees themselves.
 The new funding comes two years after a seed fund of $1.4 million for Bamboo.

 Educational voice AI has become increasingly popular as voice assistants and voice tech become more prevalent.
 The field saw a spike of interest as the COVID-19 pandemic led to more at-home learning too.
-The last couple of years has seen a flurry of new tools for voice education.
+The last couple of years have seen a flurry of new tools for voice education.
 Amazon introduced Alexa voice profiles for kids with the Reading Sidekick AI tutor.
 Google has been very active as well, with a new teaching toolkit for Google Play Books, an Android app called Read Along with its kid-focused Diya voice assistant, and folding reading tutor app Rivet into Google Assistant.
-Meanwhile, edtech software developer Amplify unveiled a new literacy assessment for kids in a partnership with children’s speech recognition tech startup SoapBox Labs.
-Text Reading Online measures how well kids can read and understand written information thanks to SoapBox Fluency, which automatically tracks performance and shares the data with the teacher.
+Meanwhile, edtech software developer Amplify unveiled a new literacy assessment for kids using SoapBox Labs’ Fluency tool to track student performance and convey that data to teachers automatically.